Monday, May 26, 2008

 The 70th Week: Lost in Delusion

-As I interpret biblical prophecy, during Daniel's 70th Week, often styled The Great Tribulation, absolutely no Gentiles will be coming to Christ.
+As I interpret biblical prophecy, during Daniel's 70th Week, often styled The Tribulation, absolutely no Gentiles will be coming to Christ.
 In fact, none will even hold on to him.
 After the full number of Gentiles has come in, the 70th week which follows exists redemptively for the Jews and Jerusalem alone.
 Gentiles will not be "left behind" and get saved, not even one.
 You may be wondering about how such such a thing could be so, I think Paul explains it quite well in 2 Thessalonians 2, so let's explore.

 This passage makes a few things clear: